CyVerse-learning-materials/SciApps_guide/step1.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Without logging in, you cannot view data in CyVerse Data Store, submit analysis
 jobs, or save workflows.
-You can however preview applications and public workflows.
+You can, however, preview applications and public workflows.

    1. Access the SciApps website at https://www.SciApps.org/